 Yes, you can discuss with your teacher a mutually agreeable day/time.

 Please call the teacher as soon as possible to cancel a lesson.
-If 24 hours notice is given, a make-up lesson will be given (maximum of 2 per school year).
+If 24 hours notice is given, an online make-up lesson will be given (maximum of 2 per school year).
 It is your responsibility to schedule a make-up lesson.
-There will be a surcharge of $25 for a make-up lesson.
 A forgotten lesson is forfeit.

-There will be no lessons Labour Day, Christmas Break, March Break, however lessons which fall on statutory holidays (Thanksgiving, Family Day, Good Friday, Easter Monday, and Victoria Day) will be rescheduled.
+There will be no lessons Labour Day, Christmas Break, March Break, however lessons which fall on statutory holidays (Thanksgiving, Family Day, Good Friday, Easter Monday, and Victoria Day) will be rescheduled if requested.

 Yes.
 Summer lessons are available and encouraged for continuity of learning.
 There will be no lessons for the week of Canada Day and the week before Labour Day.